Mesuva/concrete5-quick-start-guide-v9/editing-existing-page-content.md

 # Editing existing page content

 Most content on a concrete5 website is managed through adding and editing *blocks*.
-Blocks are displayed within *Editable Areas* on pages.
+Blocks are displayed within *Editable Areas* on pages.Areas that highlight in green are regular areas that appear on the current page only.
+Areas that highlight in blue are 'Global' areas - content in these areas will appear sitewide.

 ## To edit a block on a page